koerber-pharma-inspection/.github/README.md

-# .github
+# Körber Pharma Inspection
-Körber Pharma Inspection
+This is a placeholder repository that is used for org-wide configuration.